Skip to main content

 Crowdstrike host menu

-Step 6: Create a Run SQL Server database Sensor Workflow to Run the Sensor
+Step 1: Create a Run SQL Server Database Sensor Workflow

-6.1 Navigate to Fusion SOAR -> Workflows, then click Create workflow to open then Crowdstrike workflow builder interface.
+1.1 Navigate to Fusion SOAR -> Workflows, then click Create workflow to open the CrowdStrike workflow builder interface.

 Crowdstrike workflow step 6.1

-6.2 In the Create workflow dialog, select Create workflow from scatch.
+1.2 In the Create workflow dialog, select Create workflow from scratch.

 Crowdstrike workflow step 6.2